Senzaki/clijockey/README.rst

 6. Optional parsing with TextFSM_ (gtextfsm_ to be exact)
 7. Verbose error messages and debugs.
 8. Support both telnet and ssh
-9. Per-session TOML_ logging (not implemented yet)
+9. Per-session TOML_ logging (partially implemented)
 10. Python3 support (not implemented yet)

 Restrictions